timjogorman/RicherEventDescription/guidelines.md

 > During the [conference] there was a [session] in which they [thanked] Mr. Smith and a catered [dinner]

 In many cases, sufficient world knowledge, inference or research may let an annotator guess what the order of these events is.
 However, unless there is explicit grammatical evidence for the ordering – most obviously, prepositions and connectives like "before", or things like "and then" – do not infer anything about the relationships between them.
+Moreover, temporal order (non-causal, non-CONTAINS) relations only leave the sentence in specific circumstances.
+The only time you should create temporal order links across sentence boundaries is if they pass the following test.

 #### Nearby sentences or coordinated clauses count as "evidence", but only if you can add an explicit "then"